New Washington, Aklan: Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 66.69 km2 constituting of the 1,821.42 km2 total area of Aklan.

 New Washington is bounded by Batan in the east, Kalibo in the west and the Sibuyan Sea on the north.
 It is 7 km from Kalibo International Airport, 9 km from the province's capital town of Kalibo, and one and a half (11/2) hours away from Boracay Island.

 Climate

 The third type of climate predominates in the locality, season not pronounced.
 It is relatively dry from February to July and wet the rest of the year.

-Of note, to deal with water supply along the long peninsula affected by salt water intrusion and related endemic amoebiasis, New Washington was the site of a unique U.S. Peace Corps-sponsored program to build over 200 low-cost circular water wells using locally produced "curved hollow blocks" made locally using custom wooden forms inspired by a local medical doctor and charismatic social activist Andronico "Andrew" Mendoza.
-Dr. Mendoza organized families to transport individual pre-cast custom hollow blocks to remote areas; the unique design of the locally designed wells obviated the need for expensive and unwieldy steel bar reinforcement.
-During the early 1980s, each of the 212 water well was dug and constructed throughout this municipality with voluntary community effort ("bayanihan") and are still in use today and exemplifies the spirit of New Washington.
+To deal with water supply on the peninsula, which was affected by salt water intrusion and related endemic amoebiasis, New Washington was the site of a U.S. Peace Corps-sponsored program to build over 200 low-cost circular water wells.
+The wells used locally produced "curved hollow blocks" made with custom wooden forms inspired by a local medical doctor and social activist, Andronico "Andrew" Mendoza.
+Mendoza organized families to transport individual pre-cast custom hollow blocks to remote areas; the design of the wells obviated the need for steel bar reinforcement.
+During the early 1980s, 212 water wells were dug and constructed throughout the municipality with voluntary community effort ("bayanihan").
+They are still in use.